 Creating a mountain bike frame from titanium is extremely difficult, the entire process from sourcing the material, molding, welding and finishing is more expensive.
+This is why you will see some titanium frames selling for $5k+.
+The good news is, we have found some great deals from the top titanium frame manufacturers.

 Titanium mountain bike frames FAQs